 New York Pass Review: How It Works

-When it comes to sightseeing passes, the New York Pass ranks near the top of the value scale.
-Quite frankly, the New York Pass may be the best city pass of any I’ve reviewed – and from a city pass connoisseur like me, that’s saying something!
+When it comes to sightseeing passes, the New York Pass ranks at the top of the value scale.
+Quite frankly, the New York Pass may be the best sightseeing pass I’ve reviewed – and from an attractions pass connoisseur like me, that’s saying something!

-Although you can only visit each included attraction once, you may visit an unlimited amount of attractions included with the card.
-Since “Day 1” starts when the card is activated, it’s best to start using it early in the morning.
+Although you can only visit each included attraction once, you may visit an unlimited amount of attractions that are included with the pass.
+Since “Day 1” starts when the pass is activated, it’s best to start using it early in the morning.
 That way, you get a full day’s worth of sightseeing on your first day.

 Top Attractions Included on the New York Pass

-- Empire State Building: $34
+- Empire State Building Observatory: $47.91

-- 9/11 Memorial & Museum: $24
+- 9/11 Memorial & Museum: $28

 - Museum of Modern Art: $25